andrey-bulakh/Create-MS-SQL-View-From-1C/README.md

 # Create View From 1C
-External processing that allows you to form View SQL with clear names and use data in various external systems
+External processing that allows you to form MS SQL View with clear names and use data in various external systems